atulvarshneya/quantum-computing/qcircuit/README.md

 				qubits.
 The original circuitis left intact.
 				All the custom gate definitions from the circuit are copied over to the new circuit.
 				Returns the new circuit
-				Parameters newnq and newnc are the sizesof the new (larger or equal sized) circuit inpqubits is a vector that specifies how the old circuit's qubits be replaced in the new circuit As an example see the circuits below -- say,                    current circuit                   new circuit
+				Parameters newnq and newnc are the sizes of the new (larger or equal sized) circuit inpqubits is a vector that specifies how the old circuit's qubits be replaced in the new circuit As an example see the circuits below -- say,                    current circuit                   new circuit